zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ### SAF Keyring configuration

 You can choose to use SAF keyring instead of keystore and truststore for storing certificates.
 For information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security.md#Zowe-API-ML-TLS-requirements).
+For information about running Java on z/OS with keyring, see [SAF Keyring](api-mediation-security.md#API-ML-SAF-Keyring).
 Make sure that the enabler can access and read the keyring.
 Please refer to documentation of your security system for details.

 The following example shows enabler configuration with keyrings:
 ```